Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Problems and Solutions

 Rooting should take about 2-3 weeks and the new Pothos will be ready to be transplanted in about 2-3 months.

-Take a 4-6 in. stem cutting from a healthy Pothos plant.
+Take a 4-6 inches stem cutting from a healthy Pothos plant.
 Ensure the cutting has at least 2-3 leaf nodes and some aerial roots.

 Strip off the lower leaves and place it in a jar of plain water, ensure at least one leaf node is covered in water as well as the aerial roots.

 Place the set up in a well-lit spot and change the water every once 5-7 days.
 Rooting Pothos in water should take about 3-4 weeks.
-When the roots are about 2 in. long, start acclimatizing them to grow in soil.
+When the roots are about 2 inches long, start acclimating them to grow in soil.

-The new Devil's Ivy is ready for transplanting when the roots have grown to about 4 in. long after which you can begin routine care.
+The new Devil's Ivy is ready for transplanting when the roots have grown to about 4 inches long after which you can begin routine care.

 Pothos, Scindapsus aureus

-Scindapsus aureus (Pothos) growing problems include yellow leaves, leaf drop, rotting, brown leaf edges and spots, curled leaves, shrivelled and pests among others.
-Continue reading for more details on these problems and how to fix them.
+Pothos Plant problems include yellow leaves, leaf drop, rotting, brown leaf edges and spots, curled leaves, shrivelled and pests among others.
+Keep reading for more details on these problems and how to fix them.

 Brown leaf edges, brown leaf spots